Nissanka Wijeyeratne: National emblem and flag of Sri Lanka

 The present national emblem of Sri Lanka was created in 1972 under the ideas and guidance of Nissanka Wijeyeratne.
 At the time, he was Permanent Secretary to the Ministry of Cultural Affairs and Chairman of the National Emblem and Flag Design Committee.The designer of the emblem was Venerable Mapalagama Wipulasara Maha Thera and Art Work by S.M Seneviratne.
 During the same year (1972), four leaves of the Bo tree were added to the four corners of the Sri Lankan National flag under the direction of Nissanka Wijeyeratne.
 Before 1972, the corners of the flag were occupied by symbols depicting spearheads.
 The four Bo Leaves added by Wijeyeratne reflect the core principles of Mettha (loving kindness), Karuna (compassion), Upeksha (equanimity), and Muditha (happiness).

 Sacred City & new town of Anuradhapura

-During his public service career, Nissanka Wijeyeratne was Government Agent of Anuradhapura District from 1958 to 1962.
+During his public service career, Nissanka Wijeyeratne was Government Agent of Anuradhapura District from 1958 to 1962.Apart from being Government Agent, he was Chairman of the Anuradhapura Preservation Board.

-He was arguably the best-known of all government agents of his time.
-His stature ensured that the voice of Anuradhapura was heard at the highest levels in Colombo.
-Apart from being Government Agent, he was Chairman of the Anuradhapura Preservation Board.
 This was the time when the city of Anuradhapura was in a period of historic transition.
 The new town of Anuradhapura was being built, and the residents of the old town were being transferred to the new town.
-It was a time of some tension and excitement.
-He managed this process of change with courage and remarkable political skills.
 While in Anuradhapura, he unveiled a memorial for H. R. Freeman, a popular British Government Agent who later was elected by the people of the district to represent them in the 1st State Council of Ceylon.
-Coming events cast their shadows before.
-A striking feature of Wijeyeratne's Anuradhapura days was his great ability to see the bigger picture and focus on the key issues, and delegate responsibilities to his staff officers.
-He was never one to be enmeshed in detail.
 He also set up the Sacred City of Anuradhapura, shifted the urban city to the newly created Anuradhapura town, and is responsible for the establishment of Anuradhapura Airport.